WTRMLNv2/TimeTable-App/README.md

 - Add a minimal `requirements.txt` or `pyproject.toml`.
 - Add usage screenshots or a short GIF (you'd need to provide one).

-Tell me which extras you want and I will add them next.
+Tell me which extras you want, and I will add them next.